Frequently Asked Questions about

 - Spend time in nature (hiking, picnicking, camping, etc.)

-- Family activities (crafts, puzzles, Bible charades, storytelling)
+- Do family activities (crafts, puzzles, Bible charades, storytelling)

 - Read/watch/listen to religious materials